lammps/lammps/doc/src/Build_extras.rst

       When using the USER-SELM package the SELM library should be built or installed, such as libselm.a or libselm.so.
-For example, see in the LAMMPS distributiom the directory lib/selm, or download the library from the selm website.
-The LAMMPS Makfiles should be adjusted so that the compiler and linker can find the library when constructing the executable.
+For example, see in the LAMMPS distribution the directory lib/selm, or download the library from the selm website.
+The LAMMPS Makefiles should be adjusted so that the compiler and linker can find the library when constructing the executable.
 See examples in USER-SELM/MAKE.
       A typical build would involve